Table of Contents

 - Loss of use of limbs and amputation

-These serious injuries are not the only consequences in the aftermath of a motorcycle accident.
-These injuries can also lead to emotional anguish and physical pain over a long period of time.
-Many victims also suffer pain and suffer or develop long-term disabilities after a motorcycle wreck.
-Perhaps the most devastating consequence is physical impairments that can prevent the biker from returning back to their normal life, working a normal job, and maintaining normal relationships with family, friends, and loved ones.
+These serious injuries are not the only consequences of a motorcycle accident.
+These injuries can also result in emotional anguish and physical pain over a long period of time.
+Some victims may also experience pain and suffering or develop long-term disabilities after a motorcycle wreck.
+Perhaps the most severe consequence is physical impairments that can prevent the biker from returning to their normal life, working a normal job, and maintaining normal relationships with family, friends, and loved ones.

-Financial losses, such as medical bills, lost wages, and rehabilitation expenses can add up and overwhelm bikers.
-Many bikers injured in motorcycle accidents are legally entitled to press for compensation for some or all of:
+Financial losses, such as medical bills, lost wages, and rehabilitation expenses, can add up and overwhelm bikers.
+Depending on the specifics of the case, motorcycle accident victims may be able to pursue the following damages:

 - Physician expenses